Fixed Income

 • Manageable debt burden: Net tax-supported debt as a percentage of state GDP is 2.9%, which compares favorably to the national median of 2.1%.

-• Regional opportunities: Our propriety economic heat map highlights regional disparities.
-For example, Southern California continues to see healthy economic trends, while benefiting from robust tourism and plans for return to office.
+• Regional opportunities: Our proprietary economic heat map highlights regional disparities.
+For example, Southern California continues to see healthy economic trends, while benefiting from robust tourism and uptick in the return to office trend.

 Risks:

-• California’s job growth continues to lag the nation: The state has an unemployment rate of 5.2% compared to the national average of 4.3%.1
+• Job growth lags the nation: The state has an unemployment rate of 5.3% compared to the national average of 4.2%.1

-• Regional risks: Areas such as San Francisco have large exposures to troubled commercial real estate and have struggled with their recovery post pandemic.
-Growing budgetary expenditures threaten the city’s ability to provide services for residents.
+• Regional risks: Urban areas, such as San Francisco, have large exposures to troubled commercial real estate struggling with post pandemic recovery combined with growing budgetary expenditures threaten the city’s ability to provide services for residents.

-• Large pension and retirement liabilities: While funding ratios have improved due to solid returns driven by a strong equity market, OPEBs remain a large and growing concern.
+• Large pension and retirement liabilities: While funding ratios have improved due to solid returns driven by a strong equity market, OPEBs (Other post employment benefits) remain a large and growing concern.

-• Reliance on high income earners: Due to the stock market declines, the state’s high reliance on PIT led to large deficits as the percentage of revenues from the top 1% of taxpayers fell from 50% to 39% for the 2022 tax year.3
+• Reliance on high income earners: Stock market declines led to large deficits as the percentage of revenue from the top 1% of taxpayers fell from 50% to 39% for the 2022 tax year.3

-Strong retail demand for California bonds has resulted in tight credit spreads, which are currently not reflecting the fundamental picture.
+Strong retail demand for California bonds has resulted in tight credit spreads, which traditionally do not reflect the fundamental picture.
 This means investors are not getting paid for the risk they are taking on by investing in general obligation bonds issued by the state.
 Instead, the BlackRock Municipal Credit team prefers revenue bonds over tax-backed bonds in the state.

 Areas of Opportunity:

-• Pre-paid gas bonds: Investments across this sector, backed mainly by large banks, offer wide credit spreads, high yields, and low duration.
+• Pre-paid energy bonds: Investments across this sector, backed mainly by large banks, offer wide credit spreads, high yields, and low duration.

 • Sales-tax-supported regional transportation agencies: These credits, such as the Los Angeles County Metropolitan Transportation Authority, continue to show strong margins of debt service coverage protection and conservative use of leverage.
 This should make these dedicated-tax bonds a defensive vehicle in the next downturn.

-• Transportation bonds: There are several opportunities here.
-We prefer large airports and seaports, given their prominent position as international gateways to travel and
+• Transportation bonds: We prefer large, major transportation assets (airports, bridges, toll roads, seaports) given their prominent position as international gateways to travel and trade.

 The state is not without its risks and budgetary complexities.
 Our goal is to capture value while avoiding the pitfalls that can come with choosing the “wrong” credits.
 Our dedicated 15-member analyst team remains vigilant in analyzing the risks and opportunities across issuers and credits on behalf of our shareholders to ensure BlackRock portfolios are based on critical thinking and populated with our best ideas.

-California bond yields remain elevated, giving investors the ability to lock in yields at the highest level in a generation.
+California bond yields near recent highs, giving investors the ability to lock in yields at the highest level in a generation.

 California investors may have the most to gain from the tax-exempt nature of municipal bonds.

-*Showing the Bloomberg California Municipal Bond Index as of 8/31/24, 2:09pm EST. Tax rate includes maximum 37% federal income tax + 3.8% Affordable Care Act investment income surtax + 13.3% CA maximum state income tax, adding up to 54.1% combined
+Source: Bloomberg, as of May 15, 2025.
+Data is showing the Bloomberg California Municipal Bond Index yield to worst.
+Tax rate includes maximum 37% federal income tax + 3.8% Affordable Care Act investment income surtax + 13.3% CA maximum state income tax, adding up to 54.1% combined tax rate.
+Past performance does not guarantee or indicate future results.
+Index performance is for illustrative purposes only.
+You cannot invest directly in the index.

-Active Management in Municipals allows you to take advantage of opportunities in the California Municipal Market
+Active Management in municipals allows clients to take advantage of opportunities in the California Municipal Market

 The team has opted for a barbell approach – pairing front end yield curve exposure with longer dated maturities while avoiding the inversion along the intermediate portion of the municipal curve.
 Within the state, the team prefers revenue bonds over GOs to capitalize on market inefficiencies and take advantage of relative value.

-Source: BlackRock as of August 31, 2024.
+Source: BlackRock, as of March 31, 2025.
 The performance quoted represents past performance and does not guarantee future results.
 Investment returns and principal values may fluctuate so that an investor’s shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance data quoted.
-All returns assume reinvestment of all dividend and capital gain distributions.
-Refer to www.blackrock.com to obtain performance data current to the most recent month-end.
+All returns assume reinvestment of all dividend and capital gain distributions Refer to California Municipal Opportunities Fund (MACMX) to obtain standardized performance data and data current to the most recent month-end.

 Access exclusive tools and content